kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 #### Cilium

-For the full spec and sematics of CiliumNetworkPolicy: https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy & https://docs.cilium.io/en/stable/network/servicemesh/gateway-api/gateway-api/#cilium-s-ingress-config-and-ciliumnetworkpolicy
+For the full spec and semantics of CiliumNetworkPolicy: https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy & https://docs.cilium.io/en/stable/network/servicemesh/gateway-api/gateway-api/#cilium-s-ingress-config-and-ciliumnetworkpolicy

 Beyond what's explained in the table above, Cilium also automatically labels each pod with its associated Serviceaccount using the label io.cilium.k8s.policy.serviceaccount.
 This label can be used in CiliumNetworkPolicy to enforce identity-based access controls using [ServiceAccounts Based Identities](https://docs.cilium.io/en/latest/security/policy/kubernetes/#serviceaccounts) within CiliumNetworkPolicy;